Russell Crowe's jockstrap

 Russell Crowe's jockstrap is a leather jockstrap that was part of a costume worn by actor Russell Crowe in the 2005 film Cinderella Man.
 In 2018, the jockstrap was auctioned off and was bought by comedian John Oliver, who in turn donated it to Alaska's last operating Blockbuster Video store.
+However, after the closure of the Blockbuster, the jockstrap eventually returned to John Oliver's possession.

 Original use and subsequent ownership

 In Cinderella Man, New Zealand actor Russell Crowe played American boxer James J. Braddock, who was the world heavyweight champion from 1935 to 1937.
 In the film, Crowe wears the jockstrap in the scene in which Braddock wins the championship.

 After the film was produced, Crowe took possession of various props from the film, including the jockstrap, and incorporated them into his collection of memorabilia.

 Sale and Blockbuster Video donation

 In April 2018, Crowe auctioned off over 200 props he owned that were used by him in his various films in a "divorce auction" to celebrate his split from Danielle Spencer.
 He included the jockstrap as part of the auction as "a piece of whimsy and a bit of a gag".
 After the announcement of the auction, Bloomberg listed the jockstrap as one of the most bizarre items for sale.
 The jockstrap sold for $7,000 ($8,450 with Buyer's Premium), more than ten times the estimated price of $500 to $600, which also led to a flurry of coverage on this high sales price.
 Crowe later admitted that he was surprised that it turned out to be one of the most popular items of the sale.

 The jockstrap and other items were bought by the HBO television show Last Week Tonight with John Oliver, which Oliver revealed on his April 15, 2018 show.
 As a thank-you, Crowe donated the money Last Week Tonight paid to the Australia Zoo which used it to fund the "John Oliver Koala Chlamydia Ward".
-Oliver jokingly declared he had achieved everything imaginable and could now end his show.
+Oliver jokingly revealed that getting a Koala Chlamydia ward named after him was his one-and-only goal for the show, and was therefore ending the series then and there.

 Subsequently, the memorabilia, including the jockstrap, were donated to the last operating Alaskan Blockbuster Video store in Anchorage.
 The jockstrap remained there in a glass case along with other items from the Crowe auction and became a local attraction.
 However, the items failed to prevent the store from closing in July 2018.
 Afterwards, the owners of the Alaska store sent all their memorabilia to the last remaining Blockbuster Video store in the United States, located in Bend, Oregon.
 However, Crowe's jockstrap was missing from the items sent to this store, with Oliver claiming in September 2018 that he did not know its location.